Organic Intelligence XXXVII: Trash Electroclash Bangers | The Quietus

 into New Rave or tech-and-blog house was garish, more obvious, less suave.
 So this month’s Organic Intelligence looks at the roots of this raunchy, outré musical form, and sits as a bit of a corrective to how cultural memory of London of the early 00s tends now to be haunted by The Libertines, Amy Winehouse and the godawful scene around Camden’s Hawley Arms.

-These are five electroclash bangers that to me sum up the dreamy, innocent hedonism of those Monday nights of two-and-a-bit decades ago, the pre-‘being online’ era when we were just a bunch of kids finding ourselves in a city that still held our hands as we did so.
+Below, for tQ’s subscribers, are five electroclash bangers that to me sum up the dreamy, innocent hedonism of those Monday nights of two-and-a-bit decades ago, the pre-‘being online’ era when we were just a bunch of kids finding ourselves in a city that still held our hands as we did so.

 Adult. – ‘Hand To Phone’ (Cordless Mix)

 Part of what made electroclash win over a load of young people who’d grown up with bands and songs were acts that that essentially updated 80s synthpop via the tougher sounds of electro and Detroit techno.
-Nobody did this better than Adult., the Motor City duo whose 2001 single ‘Hand To Phone’ which, in this remixed form, sounded like a horny lover booty-calling and then crashing through your roof into bed via an assault helicopter.
+Nobody did this better than Adult., the Motor City duo whose 2001 single ‘Hand To Phone’, in this remixed form, sounded like a horny lover booty-calling and then crashing through your roof into bed via an assault helicopter.

-The Quietus Digest
+Don’t Miss The Quietus Digest

-Sign up for our free Friday email newsletter.
+Start each weekend with our free email newsletter.

-Support The Quietus
+Help Support The Quietus in 2025